bappyasif/public-forum-an-attempt/readme.md

-# Public Forum With React
+# Web Forum With React

 ### plan is to use react to create a public forum, likes of any community might use for their communication
 this project will have 2 days per week time, and work should display better css and react practices as much as possible